Oliver Peck: Tattoo reception

 In 2015, Peck won "Best Tattoo Artist" in the Dallas Observer Best of Dallas contest.
 In 2017, Pete Freedman of Central Track wrote Peck is "...an internationally renowned tattooer for years now..."
 That same year, the OC Weekly wrote, Peck is "one of the most visible and respected tattooers in the world."
 In 2018, Andrew Braca of the Waxahachie Daily Light called Peck "world-renowned".
 That same year, Tattoo Journal wrote, "Oliver Peck tattoos are famous for their classic American style and theme and the attention to detail."

 Tiki Loco restaurant

 In October 2018, Peck opened Tiki Loco, a "coffee shop and vegan restaurant hybrid" in Deep Ellum, Dallas, Texas.
 The restaurant, located on Elm Street, took over the space held by previous restaurant Zini's Pizza.
 The restaurant is a combination of Hawaiian and Mexican, and serves coffee, fresh-pressed juices, shaved ice, smoothies, and vegan tacos.
 The marinades and spice blends are both made in house.
 D Magazine writer Catherine Downes characterized Tiki Loco as a "smash hit" and stated they have good food.
 The leftover produce not used in the restaurant is distributed to hospitals in the area.
+The restaurant closed because of increasing operating costs and decreased foot traffic in early January 2023.